loonyloon999/development/README.md

 Data is passed from jersey-data.json to App.js where it is mapped into many JerseyItem components.
 The JerseyItem components are found in components/JerseyItem.js.

 ### How the User Triggers State Changes
 The user triggers state changes every time they select a different radio button or add an item to their locker.
 I use the useEffect hook to change the jerseys that are displayed after state changes.
 There is a state for which sport is selected, which region is selected, and if the locker is selected or not.
 Every time a different one of these options is selected, the state updates.
 I also have a state to determine which jerseys are shown.
+This state is called jerseysToDisplay.